ttc-freebies/plugin-responsive-images/site/docs/documentation/layouts/settings.md

   'ttc.image',
   [
     'img' => $image,
-    'breakpoints' => [200, 320, 480, 768, 992, 1200, 1600, 1920]
+    'breakpoints' => [320, 768, 1200]
   ]
 );
 ```

-- The `array(200, 320, 480, 768, 992, 1200, 1600, 1920)` can be used to reduce the sizes that will be displayed (the generated images are controlled by the actual width of the image and the setting of the plugin).
+- The `array(320, 768, 1200)` can be used to reduce the sizes that will be displayed (the generated images are controlled by the actual width of the image and the settings of the plugin).
 This is extremely useful and in reality is a camouflaged way to create sufficient thumbnails in any layout! 👌🏻

 ### A note for people updating to version 4: